GitauHarrison/user-notifications-in-flask/README.md

 # Remember to define the relationship between the `Message` and `User` models.
 ```
-The interesting thing with this table is that we define two foreign keys for the sender and the recipient, both of whom are users.
+The interesting thing with this table is that we define two foreign keys, one for the sender and another for the recipient, both of whom are users.
 This relationship is defined in the `User` table.

 ### Count Number of Unread Messages